jpswade/jpswade.github.io/_posts/2010-05-04-upgrade-co-uk-sucks.md

   - upgrade.co.uk
 ---
 <p class="lead">
-  I&#8217;ve been trying to get a quote for a part for a Dell laptop, when I contacted Dell UK, they told me to contact &#8220;Upgrade Options&#8221;.
+  I've been trying to get a quote for a part for a Dell laptop, when I contacted Dell UK, they told me to contact &#8220;Upgrade Options&#8221;.
 They offered no other alternative.
 </p>

-I&#8217;ve tried emailing them&#8230;
+I've tried emailing them&#8230;

 <!--more-->